 The rules for ratios apply at any time during the day.
 The maximum number of children applies regardless of the number of adults in the home.
-No provider will be contracted to provide home care services of they have been convicted of an offence under the DNA or CCEYA.

-Determining the Maximum Capacity for a Home: The agency will determine the maximum allowable number of children to be cared for in a provider's home.
-This number will be outlined in the provider agency contract and will be determined before care can commence.
+Determining the Maximum Capacity for a Home

+The Agency will determine the maximum allowable number of children to be cared for in a Provider's home.
+This number will be outlined in the Provider Agency contract and will be determined before care can commence.

-The agency will base its determination on the following:
+The Agency will base its determination on the following:

-- Suitable square footage for six children

-- Physical environment

-- Ages of children

-- Any special needs of children in the group - Provider's ability to supervise children - An environment that promotes and enhances the development of children - Provider skills, experience and qualifications - The ability of each child to evacuate independently in an emergency
+- Suitable square footage for the number of children - Physical environment - Ages of children - Any special needs of children in the group - Provider's ability to supervise children - An environment that promotes and enhances the development of children - Provider skills, experience and qualifications - The ability of each child to evacuate independently in an emergency

-Sixth Child Ratio Policy: Under the Child Care and Early Years Act, home child care providers working with a licensed agency will be allowed to care for up to a maximum of six children.
+Sixth Child Ratio Policy

+Under the Child Care and Early Years Act 2014, home child care Providers working with a licensed Agency will be allowed to care for up to a maximum of six children.

-In keeping with CCYEA, the Children's Village will determine if a sixth child is a manageable and a positive addition to a providers group of children.
+In keeping with CCEYA, Children's Village will determine if a sixth child is a manageable and a positive addition to a Providers group of children.
 Only under certain conditions will a sixth child be approved.